-The ABS has introduced a three-yearly rolling program of Indigenous household surveys, the most recent being the 2012-13 Australian Aboriginal and Torres Strait Islander Health Survey (AATSIHS).
-Data from this survey were released from late 2013, and form an important component of this report.
-The next survey in the program will be the National Aboriginal and Torres Strait Islander Social Survey (NATSISS), which is scheduled for collection in 2014-15.
+The ABS has historically operated a three-yearly rolling program of Aboriginal and Torres Strait Islander household surveys, the most recent being the 2014-15 National Aboriginal and Torres Strait Islander Social Survey (NATSISS).
+Data from this survey were released from 28 April 2016, and form an important component of this report.
+The next survey in the program is yet to be determined.